Step-by-Step Guide to Perfect Rajma Masala Recipe

 - Puree the tomatoes in a food processor.
 Add tomato purée and bring to boil.
 Add 1/2 tsp salt and cook with a lid on until the mixture turns redder and becomes dry, about 7-10 minutes.
 Keep stirring from time to time.

-- Add cooked kidney beans and enough reserved cooking water to make a runny gravy.
-Season with salt and simmer on medium low heat until the gravy starts to thicken.
+- Add cooked kidney beans along with the reserved cooking water to make a runny gravy.
+Season with salt and add garam masala and mix well.
+Simmer on medium low heat with the lid on until the gravy starts to thicken.

-- When the gravy is thick, remove the lid and garnish with cilantro.
+- When the gravy is thick, remove the lid.
+Taste and adjust for salt as needed.
+Serve over rice, with potatoes, and/or bread.

 Notes